 Define success metrics upfront.
 Track resolution times, employee satisfaction scores, automation rates, and cost per ticket to show ROI and guide optimization efforts.

-Rather than spending most of your time training end users, you can focus on training agents and upskilling them to understand how to work alongside AI, when to intervene, and how to improve the system's responses over time with request type definitions to help the AI understand your organization's specific needs and route requests appropriately.
+Instead of spending most of your time training end users, focus on training agents to work alongside AI.
+Teach them when to intervene and how to improve responses over time using clear request type definitions that help the system understand your organization's needs and route requests correctly.

 Legacy systems drain productivity through manual processes and poor user experience.
-The future lies in AI-powered, AI-driven, IT help desk systems that understand context, automate service requests, and elevate both customer experience and service quality.
+The future lies in AI-powered workflow automation platforms that understand context, execute complete processes, and handle routine work so IT teams can focus on complex challenges that require human expertise.

 FAQ